International Language Programs (ILP) sends volunteers to countries throughout the world — some of those countries can get a little chilly!

-These tips won't apply to our volunteers going to places like The Dominican Republic or Mexico, but if you are spending a semester abroad in Europe you are going to want to check out these tips for buying warm boots!
+These tips won't apply to our volunteers going to places like The Dominican Republic or Mexico, but if you spend a semester volunteering in Europe you are going to want to check out these tips for buying warm boots!

 - When will you be there?